Article V: Operations

 Document Retention

-All documentation related to the procurement of construction services and materials will be retained by the Facilities and Construction Department.
+All documentation related to the procurement of construction services and materials will be retained by the Facilities and Construction Departments.

 Right to Waive